joaen/node-editor-framework/README.md

 pip install -r requirements.txt
 ```
 # How to run
 You start the application by running main.py.
-Make sure the depdencies have been installed first.
+Make sure the dependencies have been installed first.

 # How to create a custom nodes
 To create your own custom node you can easily create new child class of the abstract class **LogicNode** and use it as a template.